OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 The table below outlines functionality added or changed in each alpha version.

-#### **0.0.2 - DATE**
+#### **0.0.2 - DATE - The Claws Update**

 - Bugfixes
   - Fixed bug in Shadowstep where incorrect VFX was being used.
 - [**New!**] Claws
   - Vampires will attack with claws when using hand to hand, instead of fists.
   - Uses normal hand to hand controls.
   - Remaps beast fighting animation onto normal humanoids to use claw attacks.
+(Animation to be further improved)
   - Claw attacks can draw blood, restoring blood to the attacker.
+Drawn blood has a chance of increasing maximum blood for the attacking Vampire.
-  - The Hand-to-hand skill impacts how much blood can be drawn, and the frequency at which it is drawn.
+  - The Hand-to-hand skill and governing attributes, strength and speed, impacts how much blood can be drawn, and the frequency at which it is drawn.
 - Blood Spells
   - Redesigned Vampiric Touch Spells to use new effect (see below)
 - Blood Potency